AlmasB/FXGL/CONTRIBUTING.md

 ## Building

-You need to have Oracle JDK 1.8.0_101+ to build FXGL.
+You need to have JDK 11 to build FXGL.
 You can build FXGL from sources using [Maven](https://maven.apache.org/):
 ```maven
 mvn clean package